[鋅=zinc 可以幫助抵抗感冒的效果,可參看: http://tw.myblog.yahoo.com/jw!GAJfq5CREwTFZ1gGiWhZt.zp/article?mid=8905

 children significantly decreased case fatality, but did not reduce the time to

-normalization of the parameters for disease severity
+normalization of the parameters for disease severity," the authors

 conclude.